-The four bodies were riddled with lance holes.
+The four bodies were riddled with lance punctures.
 They showed signs of having been tortured.
-Bascom buried them under the oak trees.
+Bascom buried them under the old oak trees.
 It never occurred to him that he was the one responsible for their deaths.

 Bascom, a US Army lieutenant, new to the region, possessed that ill-fated combination of arrogance and fear that is often precursor to disaster.
-He had nothing on Dick Cheney and the Bush administration.
 His cocksure certainty that Cochise and his band of wild Apaches were responsible for the kidnapping of a rancher’s son would set in motion a series of events that would ignite a 25 year war of terror in the American Southwest.

 The Other Side of the Story